Old Greek Coins for Sale: Discover and Collect

 Obol

 The smallest (or one of the smallest) instances used for everyday trade was the obol.
 In fact, these were originally made of copper or bronze, though further “iterations” could be found in silver.
 As such, 6 obols equaled 1 drachma (while 2 obols could be found in the form of diobol), which is why these were typically used in everyday transactions preferably.
-And just like other coins, obols featured the symbols of the regions they were minted and traded from.
+And just like other coins, obols featured the symbols of the regions they were minted and traded from, like the Philadelphia mint on American coins.

 Artistic Features and Design